-To get on the waiting list for an annual parking permit at either the Noroton Heights Train Station or the Darien Train Station (Leroy West Lot), call 656-7330 between 9am and 1pm weekdays (Town Hall is closed on holidays) or click here.
+To get on the waiting list for an annual parking permit at either the Noroton Heights Train Station or the Darien Train Station (Leroy West Lot), call 656-7330 between 8am and 4pm M-TH (Town Hall is closed on Fridays and holidays) or click here.
 There are separate waiting lists for each lot.
 You may be on both waiting lists.
 There is an annual fee of $10 to remain on the waiting list.
 The lot at the Noroton Heights Train Station is operated by the Town of Darien, but it is owned by the State of Connecticut and therefore non-residents can hold a Noroton Heights Lot permit.
 The Leroy West Lot at the Darien Train Station is owned by the Town of Darien and only Darien residents may hold permits for the Leroy West Lot.

 Please note: non-residents can join the wait list for the Leroy West Lot at the Darien Train Station, but you must be a resident of Darien at the time you are offered the opportunity to purchase a Leroy West Lot permit and while you hold a Leroy West Lot permit.
 Leroy West Lot permit holders who move out of Darien must relinquish that permit.

 Already on the wait list and want to know where you stand?
 Click here.

 Daily parking is also available at both the Noroton Heights Train Station and the Darien Train Station.
 These lots are operated by the Town of Darien, but they are owned by the State of Connecticut, therefore non-residents may utilize these lots for the same daily fee as a resident of Darien.
 See below for more information on the daily lots.